Massachusetts / Norfolk County

 Is Franklin, MA a safe place to live?

-Franklin is considered a safe city, with a violent crime rate of just 75 incidents per 100,000 people and a property crime rate well below national averages.
-Residents have a 1 in 1,333 chance of experiencing violent crime, making it an attractive choice for families seeking peace of mind.
-The low overall crime index supports a strong sense of community security.
+Franklin is considered a safe community, with a low violent crime rate of 75 incidents per 100,000 residents and a property crime chance of 1 in 170.
+Most residents enjoy peace of mind, making it an attractive choice for families.
+The crime index remains below many urban areas in Massachusetts.

 75